d2l-ai/d2l-vi/chapter_multilayer-perceptrons/environment_vn.md

 # Considering the Environment
 -->

-# Bàn kỹ về Môi trường
+# Cân nhắc tới Môi trường

 <!--
 In the previous chapters, we worked through a number of hands-on applications of machine learning, fitting models to a variety of datasets.